Aymer Taillifer Count of Angoulême

 Isabella: Queen Without a Conscience, by Rachel Bard (historical novel)

-Isabella married King John "Lackland" of England, son of Henry II "Curtmantel" King of England and Eleanor of Aquitaine, on 24 Aug 1200 in Bordeaux, France.
-(King John "Lackland" of England was born 24 Dec 1166 or 1167 in Beaumont Palace, Oxford, England, died on 19 Oct 1216 in Newark Castle, Lincolnshire, England and was buried in Worcester Cathedral, Worcester, England.)
+Isabella married King John "Lackland" of England, son of Henry II "Curtmantel" King of England and Eleanor of Aquitaine, on 10 May 1200.
+(King John "Lackland" of England was born on 24 Dec 1167 in Beaumont Palace, Oxford, Oxfordshire, England, died on 19 Oct 1216 in Newark Castle, Lincolnshire, England and was buried in Worcester Cathedral, Worcester, Worcestershire, England.)

 Home | Table of Contents | Surnames | Name List